bitmystic-dev/old-android-bitos/README.md

 To-Do: (In Order of Priority)

+  The Med, High, Low priority menu isn't seen in today.todo.
+Fix that + disable adding tasks from the dash

   Integrate login + data storage + synchronization (using firebase)

   Work on the power, profile, etc menus not showing up